gordonwatts/dataframe_expressions/README.md

 jetpt_in_gev = df.jets.ptgev
 ```

-This is because in the current `dataframe_expressions` model, every single appearence of a common expression, like `df.jets` corresponds to the same same set of jets.
+This is because in the current `dataframe_expressions` model, every single appearance of a common expression, like `df.jets` corresponds to the same same set of jets.
 In sort, implied iterators are common here.
 In this prototype it isn't obvious this should be here.

 All of this will work even through a filter, as you might expect: